Missouri vs. North Texas NCAA Football Odds, Plays and Insights | October 9, 2021

 The Missouri Tigers (2-3) are big 19-point favorites on Saturday, October 9, 2021 against the North Texas Mean Green (1-3).
-The point total is 69 for the outing.
+The point total for the outing is set at 69.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.